ave-llan/grammar-graph/README.md

 If a symbol has a definition in the grammar, it is non-terminal and can be broken down further.
 A non-terminal's definition is an array of one or more symbol chains indicating possible choices for this rule.
 ```
 {
-  RuleName: ['I am this', 'or this', 'or even this'],
+  RuleName: ['I am this', 'or this', 'or could be this'],
  RuleName2: ['I mean only one thing']
 }
 ```